Mesothelioma and Navy Veterans

 U.S. Navy veterans fighting mesothelioma deserve to get benefits, health care, and justice after a diagnosis.
 The Mesothelioma Veterans Center can help.

-Our patient advocates and VA-accredited attorneys can quickly assist you or a Navy veteran with mesothelioma.
-There are no upfront or out-of-pocket costs to work with our team.
+Our patient advocates and VA-accredited attorneys can quickly assist you or an eligible Navy veteran with mesothelioma.

 Call (877) 450-8973 now to find out if we can help you pursue the justice and compensation you deserve.